Punktum-dk/epp-service-specification/README.md

 <a id="info-host"></a>
 ### info host

-This part of the EPP protocol is described in [RFC 5732][RFC5732].
+This part of the EPP protocol is described in [RFC:5732].
 This command adheres to the standard.

-Please note that according to the RFC [section 3.1.2][RFC5732-3.1.2], the `CLID` points to the sponsoring client.
+Please note that according to the RFC [section 3.1.2][RFC:5732-3.1.2], the `CLID` points to the sponsoring client.
 DK Hostmaster interprets this as the technical contact for the name server pointing to the host object in question.

 <a id="info-host-request"></a>
 #### info host request